bichu136/bichu136.github.io/_posts/2022-04-07-dfci-archives.markdown

 # ASUNA

-TODO: up date later
+TODO: update later

 # YUUKI
-TODO: up date later
+TODO: update later

 # MIYUKI
-TODO: up date later
+TODO: update later

 # RENTARO
-TODO: up date later
+TODO: update later

 # DISCLAIMER: these are combos that i can do, this post do not teach you how to play Dengeki Bunko: Fighting Climax or fighting game in general.